nikitin2009/rails_tutorial/README.md

 # Ruby on Rails Tutorial sample application

-This is the sample application for
+This is the sample application for:
 [*Ruby on Rails Tutorial:
 Learn Web Development with Rails*](https://www.railstutorial.org/) by [Michael Hartl](http://www.michaelhartl.com/).